leafo/lapis/docs/models.md

   }
 ```

-Lapis will automatically add a handful of methods for reach relation to the
+Lapis will automatically add a handful of methods for each relation to the
 model class to make fetching the associated row easy.
 For example the
 `belongs_to` relation from the example above would make a `get_user` method: